 The Chair of the Candidacy Process and faculty review applications and recommend all candidates to the director/chair of the undergraduate social work program.
-Letters of acceptance/non-acceptance will be mailed to the student from the director of the undergraduate social work department by December 1.
+Letters of acceptance/non-acceptance will be emailed to the student's WCU account from the director of the undergraduate social work department by December 1.

+Please note: Although the Undergraduate Social Work Department does not require child abuse and criminal clearances for the candidacy process, it is highly recommended that students order the clearances in the event that the field placements require them to begin your internship.
 Please note: Problematic background check reports may be cause to deny the student a field placement.
 If a student is concerned about something that might appear on their record, they should discuss any concerns in advance with the Director of Field Education.